TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/Session 10.md

 We find another gem, a violet one.
 The [[Beholder Zombie]] showed up again before we killed it.

-WE found a stone Dias with scripts written in Tabaxi.
+We found a stone Dias with scripts written in Tabaxi.
 > [[Ubtao]] is first and foremost(we put the symbol disc)
 > Long before founding the [[The Lost City of Mezero]](The disc with the city)
 > He created our beloved Chult
 > And then became the father of the Dinosaurs(The Dino plate)

+We placed the discs we found, first the one of Ubtao at the 12 o'clock possition, then the one of the city by the river in the next spot.
+When we played the second disc and explotion occured.

 We find another blue gem.
 It detects as mundain.